RicoJia/ricojia.github.io/aboutme.md

 subtitle:
 ---

 Hello!
-My name is Rico Jia and I am currently a robotics software engineer working on robotics backend development, navigation, and machine learning.
+My name is Rico Jia and I am a robotics software engineer working on robotics backend development, navigation, and machine learning.
 I am a firm believer of the idea that "there's no better learning than doing".
 So, I enjoy understanding interesting ideas, and **implementing them from scratch**.
 I also believe in the power of "first principle" - to build & manage a system well, always understand the lowest-level fundamentals well.
 This universe is evolving with basic elements, after all.
 So, in this nerd cluster, there are many articles about fundamentals.

 In the [Open Learning Section](https://ricojia.github.io/openlearning), I have a list of self-directed courses and projects that I implemented from scratch.
 The bulk of the blog articles here are actually "by-products" of those projects 😛.